How to Make a YouTube Video (Beginner’s Guide)

 • The first day he publishes a video, he leaves it unlisted (the video can’t be searched or found by the public without a link).

-• The link to the unlisted video is distributed on social media channels.
+• The link to the unlisted video is distributed on social media platforms.

 • The link to the unlisted video is emailed to applicable mailing lists.

-• The audience gets early access to a new piece of content and feels rewarded for maintaining a relationship with Owen Video.
+• The audience gets early access to new content and feels rewarded for maintaining a relationship with Owen Video.

-• Then he makes the video public.
-When the video goes live, there are already views which help build traction for the video.
+• Then, he makes the video public.
+When the video goes live, there are already views, which helps build traction for the video.

-This is video velocity, and essentially, you’re getting a head start on YouTube.
+This is video velocity; essentially, you’re getting a head start on YouTube.

-“So what happens is, you create velocity with your video…people are watching it before it’s even public, yet.
-Having that distribution, or pre-promotion plan is going to set [you] apart from your competitors who are just figuring this stuff out.” – Owen Video
+“So what happens is, you create velocity with your video…people are watching it before it’s even public yet.
+Having that distribution or pre-promotion plan is going to set [you] apart from your competitors who are just figuring this stuff out.”

 What’s next?

-We’ve covered a lot in this guide.
-And whether you’re just getting started, or you’re a video veteran, you’ve learned some of the key tools and strategies to create successful YouTube videos.
+We’ve covered a lot in this step-by-step guide.
+Whether you’re just getting started or a video veteran, you’ve learned some critical tools and strategies to create successful YouTube videos.

-Camtasia is built for anyone who needs to make any kind of instructional video.
+We built Camtasia for anyone who needs to make any kind of video.
 We offer a ton of helpful tutorials to get you started.
-And, for the record, we make 100% of our tutorials and other screencasts using Camtasia.
+And, for the record, we produce 100% of our tutorials and other screencasts using Camtasia.

 Frequently asked questions